-We’ve been fighting for the legal rights of victims of road traffic accidents for almost two decades.
+We’ve been fighting for the legal rights of victims of road traffic accidents for over two decades.

 We understand the impact such events can have on your life.
 We know what’s important for you following an injury to yourself or a loved one.

-Not only does our award-winning team of solicitors have extensive experience helping thousands of injured people every year, but some of them have been involved in a life-changing accident themselves, so we understand more than most exactly what you’re going through.
+Not only does our award-winning team of road traffic accident claims solicitors have extensive experience helping thousands of injured people every year, but some of them have been involved in a life-changing accident themselves, so we understand more than most exactly what you may be going through.

-Our road accident claims team has close to 300 years of combined legal experience.
+Our road accident claims team has nearly 300 years of combined legal experience.

 Why Choose Bott and Co?